mcnorman18/portfolio/README.md

-title: Matthew Norman
----

-# 👋 Welcome
+# Educator & Data Analyst

-I'm **Matthew Norman, M.Ed**, a data analyst and instructional coach with 8+ years of experience in K–12 education.
+I'm **Matthew Norman, M.Ed**, a data analyst and instructional coach with over 8 years of experience in K–12 education.
 I currently serve as an Instructional Facilitator at Georgia Cyber Academy, where I use data to drive equity, compliance, and student success through strategic coaching and collaboration.

----

 ## 📊 Projects